 When your thermostat displays error code e73, it signifies that the Rc wire is not receiving power.

-This will sometimes be as straightforward as the breaker being shut off, but it can also be an issue with the wiring.
-After shutting off the power to your HVAC system and thermostat, you can visually examine the wires to make sure nothing is loose or damaged.
-If nothing appears to be out of place, it’s time to contact a local professional.
+This might be as simple as the breaker being switched off, but it may also be something with the wiring.
+After shutting off the power to your HVAC system and thermostat, you can visually check the wires to make sure they’re not loose or damaged.
+If nothing seems to be out of place, it’s best to speak with a local professional.